CBA Child and Youth Law Online Symposium

 |

-3:00 pm–4:25 pm |
+3:15 pm–4:40 pm |

-Recognizing the inappropriate over representation of Indigenous and Black young people in the youth criminal justice system in Canada, our panel will identify best practices from various jurisdictions and why they work.
+Recognizing the inappropriate over representation of Indigenous and Black young people, and young people with neuro-diversity and cognitive disabilities in the youth criminal justice system in Canada, our panel will identify best practices from various jurisdictions and why they work.

 We know that one of the consequences of colonialism is the over-representation of indigenous and black young people in the youth criminal justice system.
 We also know that the details of this over-representation looks different in different parts of the country.
 Hear about the initiatives and practices that aim to improve outcomes for Indigenous, Black and racialized young people and how they address the devastating impacts of colonialism, meaningfully work toward truth and reconciliation, and improve outcomes for young people and communities.

 Speakers: